vidimitrov/calorify/README.md

 To help you out in testing the API only you can use the following [Postman](https://www.getpostman.com/) collection: [LINK](https://www.getpostman.com/collections/e62ee7edf56dc366277f)

+# Documentation
+You can find all the project related information (both for the client and the API) on the following link: [https://vidimi7rov.gitbook.io/calorify](https://vidimi7rov.gitbook.io/calorify)

+There are instructions on how to setup the project if you want to run it **locally**, details about the project architecture, main tools and technologies that are used and how all the modules work.

 # Tech stack
 The codebase contains two projects.
 One for the **client application** and one for the **REST API**.